Is Your Thyroid Still Working?May 27, 2019

 This is a great question!
 When it comes to adrenal fatigue and thyroid medication, the thyroid and adrenal gland connection, or simply talking about the thyroid or adrenal fatigue – The short answer is both are important, but the order may not be.

 Would you believe that as many as 20 million Americans have some form of thyroid disease?
 (1) It could be an underactive thyroid, also known as hypothyroidism—or hyperthyroidism, an overactive thyroid.

-Many people discover they have thyroid disease when they begin to experience fatigue or some of the other most common symptoms associated with the disease and go to their doctor to have their problem diagnosed.
+Many people discover they have thyroid disease when they begin to experience fatigue or some of the other most common symptoms.
+Then they go to their doctor to have their problem diagnosed.

 The Adrenal Connection

-The adrenal glands sit on top of the kidneys and produce over 100 different hormones, one of which is cortisol, otherwise known as the “stress hormone”.
+The adrenal glands sit on top of the kidneys and produce over 100 different hormones.
+One of these is cortisol, otherwise known as the “stress hormone”.